 - 1. JMF personnel will operate the sampling facility as necessary to meet their sampling requirements.
-The FPOM coordination team will be kept informed of progress and changes throughout the 2001 season. - 2.
+The FPOM coordination team will be kept informed of progress and changes throughout the 2002 season. - 2.
 The JMF will be monitored 24 hours per day, 7 days per week by PSMFC personnel to insure its proper functioning and provide quick response to an emergency while the JMF is in operation. - 3.
 A person on duty will perform a walk-through inspection of the entire facility (except the 2-mile transport flume) every two hours to ensure safe fish passage conditions.
+Observe video monitors at least every half hour or continually, and inspect manually every two hours or more frequently according to trash sweep operation or other debris potential.
+Project Fisheries will make longer and more frequent trips to the adult separator during the kelt passage season to monitor kelt passage over the separator.
+(Adult separator monitoring frequency is being addressed by COE to provide BPA funding to employ PSMFC monitors to meet NMFS monitoring frequency criteria to protect steelhead kelt downstream migrants, as agreed by FPOM, Jan/Feb, 2002.)

-Observe video monitors at least or continually, and inspect manually every two hours or more frequently according to trash sweep operation or other debris potential. - 4.
-Particular attention will be paid to the following: dewatering facilities including the PDS, SDS, PDS screen cleaner system, adult transport flume, juvenile hopper, all valves and auxiliary water systems, flushing water systems and their perforated plates, all gates including switch and diverter gates, PIT tag detectors, and all monitoring building systems including holding tanks, valves, and conduits to prevent injury and/or mortality to passing fish. - 5.
+- 4. Particular attention will be paid to the following: dewatering facilities including the PDS, SDS, PDS screen cleaner system, adult transport flume, juvenile hopper, all valves and auxiliary water systems, flushing water systems and their perforated plates, all gates including switch and diverter gates, PIT tag detectors, and all monitoring building systems including holding tanks, valves, and conduits to prevent injury and/or mortality to passing fish. - 5.
 Ensure that outfall avian cannons are operating.